The ERP World View — Why Construction Is Manufacturing¶

 - Two kinds of rules work in symbiosis: spatial rules mined from 35 real buildings tell the compiler where things go; regulatory rules (UBBL, NFPA 13, IBC) tell it what the law requires.
 Spatial proposes, regulatory validates — the Three Concerns in action.

 - 4D scheduling is a topological sort of the BOM tree.
-No Primavera needed.
+Basic phase logic comes free from the BOM structure.
 Material logistics follow via M_InOut — iDempiere's goods receipt applied to construction deliveries.

 - 5D cost is inherent in the data model.
 Every M_Product has a price.
 The cost of a building is